English Cocker Spaniel Shedding

 English Cocker Spaniels have a moderate shedding level.
 Regular grooming keeps shedding manageable and your English Cocker Spaniel's coat healthy.

-With a typical weight of 26-34 lbs and lifespan of 12-14 yrs, the English Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 26-34 lbs and lifespan of 12-14 yrs, the English Cocker Spaniel benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the English Cocker Spaniel for the first time or deepening your knowledge as a current owner, the breed's sporting lineage is the foundation for understanding their needs.

 Seasonal Changes